Header foto – a selection of sweet, crumbly pastries at Salzburg airport. Yummm!

 From Oxford Mail.
 I’m just posting this because the headline tickled me.
 A play set in a pajama factory needs lots of pj’s as costumes for the cast.
 I can’t really help; I recently had to throw out my worn … Continue reading

-Posted in General magpie travel, UK news, not really travel, News from Britain
+Posted in General magpie travel, News from Britain, not really travel, UK news

 Tagged Oxford news, pajamas needed